PyCQA/isort/docs/configuration/options.md

 - --remove-redundant-aliases

+## Float To Top

+Causes all non indented imports to float to the top of the file having its imports sorted. *NOTE*: This is a **beta** feature.
+It currently doesn't work with cimports and is gauranteed to run much slower and use much more memory than the default.
+Still it can be a great shortcut for collecting imports every once in a while when you put them in the middle of a file.

+**Type:** Bool
+**Default:** `False`
+**Python & Config File Name:** float_to_top
+**CLI Flags:**

+- --float-to-top

 ## Check

 Checks the file for unsorted / unformatted imports and prints them to the command line without modifying the file.